 Applicants will be selected by the Manager of Coach Education.
 Unsuccessful applicants will receive a full refund and will be eligible to reapply for the next course.
-All other application withdrawals will be processed as per ASA’s Refund Policy which includes a minimum 10% admin fee.
+All other application withdrawals will be processed as per Alberta Soccer’s Refund Policy which includes a minimum 10% admin fee.

 Long-Term Athlete Development